Allelallecialle/Aimlytics/README.md

 ## Configure the project

--Create the virtualenv:
+- Create the virtualenv:
 `python3 -m venv .venv`

--Activate it:
+- Activate it:
 `source .venv/bin/activate`

--Install the requisites: `pip install -r requirements.txt`
+- Install the requisites: `pip install -r requirements.txt`

--Set the interpreter
+- Set the interpreter

+## Run the project
+There are **2 ways** to run Aimlytics:
+- Use the **Jupyter notebook** file changing the input image to analyze
+- Run the **Python main**.
+You can stop the running program by pressing any keyboard key

 ## Authors